Authorization Services

 Configuration

-Before proceeding with the next sections, we need to configure the realm, roles and users in our Red Hat build of Keycloak instance.
+Before proceeding with the next sections, we need to configure the realm, roles, and users in our Red Hat build of Keycloak instance.

-• Open a browser window and log in to the Red Hat build of Keycloak administration web console.
+• Open a browser window and log in to the Red Hat build of Keycloak administration console.

 create realm